 - We will consider the following objects for donation:

 - Land transportation, including: automobiles, motorcycles, bicycles, trucks, and aircraft.
 Contact firstname.lastname@example.org or 780-312-2079.

-- Agricultural and industrial equipment, including: stationary engines, tractors, agricultural implements, and coal mining and road building equipment.
-Contact firstname.lastname@example.org or 780-312-2070.
+- Agricultural and industrial equipment, including: stationary engines, tractors, agricultural implements, and coal mining and road building equipment. (contact Justin Cuffe or Kathleen Wall)

 - Printed materials related to transportation and agriculture.
 Contact email@example.com or 780-312-2080.